The purpose of the Utah Commission on Service and Volunteerism is to enable individuals,

 communities and organizations in Utah to benefit from the service, power, skills, and passion of volunteers.

-Our vision is to have vibrant, productive communities with involved, responsible citizens.
+Our vision is to have vibrant productive communities with active engaged citizens.

 Our mission is to strengthen Utah communities through the power of service and volunteerism.